fbhs-preapcs-master/math_helper/README.md

 If a formula has a domain besides all real numbers, be sure that your function validates the user's input and displays an appropriate error message if necessary.

 Take a look at the doctest_example.py and my use of the “raise” command that causes an exception.
 We will discuss “try-except” blocks in class.

+Your program should be named math_helper_lastnamefi.py

+This will be your first real experience with using Git and Github, so be patient, learn a lot and **ASK QUESTIONS**!!